Frequently Asked Questions

 Okay, so this is a lot to unpack.
 Buckle in.

 As to whether or not you should continue coming in for acupuncture...
 You are in charge of your health.
 It's ultimately your decision to continue coming for acupuncture or not.
 You're allowed to make decisions on what kind of treatments you want to pursue in every aspect of your health journey, be it declining to have that surgery to fix your L5-S1 disc herniation, opting to go ahead with that breast augmentation surgery because it might just help you feel happier in your body, or choosing to take narcotic painkillers for the rest of your life rather than having an acupuncturist work on you once a month.
 You, and you alone, are the author of your story.
-Don't let any doctor, web site, or acupuncturist tell you otherwise.
+Don't let any doctor, web site, or acupuncturist tell you otherwise (but do please keep in mind that we all are trained to help you make the best decisions possible, and that we do honestly care about your outcomes being as fantastic as they possibly can be!).